Yeema/Image-Filtering-and-Hybrid-Images/results/index.md

 	<img src="report_supplement/error1.PNG"  width="50%"/>
 2. my_filter.py
 	* Get the size (length、width) of the image and filter first:
-	> I use shape supported by numpy to get these information
+	> I use "shape" supported by numpy to get these information
 	```
 		im_dim=image.shape
     	flt_dim=imfilter.shape